JCSDA/jedi-docs/docs/inside/developer_tools/getting-started-with-gitflow.rst

     `Click here for a git flow cheat sheet <https://danielkummer.github.io/git-flow-cheatsheet/>`_

 The primer and cheat sheet both assume that you have permission to push commits into the develop branches of the remote GitHub repository.
-In JEDI we do not follow this approach; all changes to the :code:`develop` and :code:`master` branches of a repository must only be done through :doc:`GitHub pull requests <../practices/pullrequest>`.
+In JEDI we do not follow this approach; all changes to the :code:`develop` and :code:`main` branches of a repository must only be done through :doc:`GitHub pull requests <../practices/pullrequest>`.

 Installing git flow
 -------------------